 - Has the victim cooperated with CICA, the police and other relevant judicial bodies?

-Although the process for making a compensation claim may seem straightforward it can actually become complicated very swiftly due to CICA’s strict process for reviewing cases and deciding the eligibility for compensation.
+Although the process for claiming compensation for rape victims may seem straightforward, it can actually become complicated very swiftly due to CICA’s strict process for reviewing cases and deciding the eligibility for compensation.

 - The rape crisis helpline responded to around 3000 calls per week between 2015 and 2016.
 This amounts to at least 171,000 calls.